 One thing is for certain.
 You don’t have to go far in Maine for a great food story.

-Melanie Hyatt is the editor of Maine Food & Lifestyle magazine.
+Melanie Hyatt is the editor of Maine Food & Lifestyle and the Plating Up blog.